Philosophy

 • Article The ‘Sinological Challenge’ to Chinese Philosophy: A Response from a Post-Disciplinary Perspective Chinese Philosophy and Culture vol. 16 (2019): 20-50.

-• Article Wang Bi and the Hermeneutics of Actualization Albert Galvany (Honolulu: Hawai’i University Press, forthcoming 2022).
+• Chapter Wang Bi and the Hermeneutics of Actualization Albert Galvany (Honolulu: Hawai’i University Press, forthcoming 2022).

-• Article Should we Use Unprovenienced Materials in our Research?
-Cambridge Elements, Erica Fox Brindley ed., (Cambridge University Press, forthcoming 2022).
+• Book The Methods and Ethics of Researching Unprovenienced Artifacts from East Asia Cambridge Elements, Erica Fox Brindley ed., (Cambridge University Press, 2022).

 • Article Beyond Our Control?
 Two Responses to Uncertainty and Fate in Early China New Visions of the Zhuangzi, ed.
 Livia Kohn (Cambridge, Mass.: Three Pines Press), 1-22.